mfeckie/phoenix_wings/README.md

 ## Testing

 Most of the tests are run on the VM.
-However, the PhoenixHtmlSocket tests must run in a browser.
+However, the PhoenixHtmlConnection tests must run in a browser.
 You can use the following commands to run all tests for both platforms:

         # using firefox